PeterCardenas/PeterCardenas/README.md

 # 👋 Hi there!
 I'm Peter!
-I'm a second-year Computer Science student at UT Austin.
+I'm a third-year Computer Science student at UT Austin.

 I'm super interested in front-end web development, especially using React.